 Useful only with cutoff-scheme=Verlet.
 This sets the maximum allowed error for pair interactions per particle caused by the Verlet buffer, which indirectly sets rlist.
 As both nstlist and the Verlet buffer size are fixed (for performance reasons), particle pairs not in the pair list can occasionally get within the cut-off distance during nstlist-1 nsteps.
 This causes very small jumps in the energy.
 In a constant-temperature ensemble, these very small energy jumps can be estimated for a given cut-off and rlist.
 The estimate assumes a homogeneous particle distribution, hence the errors might be slightly underestimated for multi-phase systems.
 For longer pair-list life-time (nstlist-1)dt the buffer is overestimated, because the interactions between particles are ignored.
 Combined with cancellation of errors, the actual drift of the total energy is usually one to two orders of magnitude smaller.
-Note that the generated buffer size takes into account that the GRO-MACS pair-list setup leads to a reduction in the drift by a factor 10, compared to a simple particle-pair based list.
+Note that the generated buffer size takes into account that the GROMACS pair-list setup leads to a reduction in the drift by a factor 10, compared to a simple particle-pair based list.
 Without dynamics (energy minimization etc.), the buffer is 5% of the cut-off.
-For dynamics without temperature coupling or to override the buffer size, use verlet-buffer-tolerance=-1 and set rlist manually.
+For NVE simulations the initial temperature is used, unless this is zero, in which case a buffer of 10% is used.
+For NVE simulations the tolerance usually needs to be lowered to achieve proper energy conservation on the nanosecond time scale.
+To override the automated buffer setting, use verlet-buffer-tolerance=-1 and set rlist manually.